 A ‘part’ may also be any amount you prefer.
 For example, a 1:2 ratio could be 1 g coffee added to 2 g of water but it could also be 2 g of coffee added to 4 g of water.
 The ratio of 1:2 is the same in each case.

 Did you know that a dilution ratio written as 1:2 can also be written as a dilution fraction of 1/3?
 We are saying that 1 part added to 2 parts gives a total of 3 parts.
+A 1:2 ratio means 1 part added to 2 parts and a 1/3 fraction means 1 part in a total of 3 parts.
 Thus, 1:2 and 1/3 are the same dilution.

 You may find that some ratios may work better with different equipment or periods of extraction time than others.
 Ultimately it is up to you, so choose the brewing ratio that fits best with your preferences or feel free to experiment!